medeepeshyadav/IPL-Win-Prediction/README.md

 <h2>Chrome Extension</h2>
 </a>

-Lastly, I created a chrome extension using **JavaScript** to show the live winning probabilities of each team.
-Given below is the directory which consists of the files for extension like `manifest.json` (a json file to create chrome extension), `popup.html` (an extension popup to show the output), `content.js`(to talk to our local host and get prediction data form models)
+Lastly, I created a chrome extension using **JavaScript** to showing live winning probabilities for each team.
+Given below is the directory which consists of:
+- `manifest.json` (a json file to create chrome extension),
+- `popup.html` (an extension popup to show the output),
+- `content.js`(to talk to our local host and get prediction data from models)

 [Directory: /chrome-ext](/chrome-ext/)